 5 Ways Bad Bots Can Devastate Your Online Advertising Efforts

 What negative effects can bot fraud have on your online marketing campaigns?
 There are many ways that fraudsters can damage your company by using bots.
 Some of the more common ways bots hurt your online ad campaigns and your brand include:

-1. They Tarnish Your Brand Name
+1. Tarnishing Your Brand Name and Reputation

 Bots Can Steal Sensitive Information

-2. They Damage Your SEO Ranking
+2. Bad Bots Can Damage Your SEO Ranking

-Bots Can Crash Your Website
+Crashing Your Website

 Most DDoS attacks last less than four hours, but some can exceed over 200 hours.
 A shorter DDoS attack, while still bad, won’t hurt your SEO ranking too much, but a longer one will.
 In the event of an attack, you’ll want to secure your website as soon as you can to help prevent any future attacks.

 Bots Steal and Plagiarize Your Content